 Development from egg to adult requires 16-17 days, and, the psyllid could complete up to 30 generations per year.
 Asian citrus psyllid populations decrease in density when citrus is not flushing because the immature stages require flushing plant material.
 Diaphorina citri was present year-round in southern Florida on orange jasmine, a common ornamental shrub.
 Densities peaked in May, August, and October through December in southern Florida.
 This coincided with new flush growth in the orange jasmine.
 This plant is thought to serve as an alternate host for Diaphorina citri when citrus is not in flush because of its more continuous flushing pattern.

-U.S. Habitat: Where citrus trees grow, in states that are warm year round and maintain humidity’s above 50%.
-This is why Florida and California have become so susceptible to Diaphorina citri; and why South Texas is in danger also.
+U.S. Habitat: Where citrus trees grow, in states that are warm year round and maintain humidity above 50%.
+This is why Florida and California have become so susceptible to Diaphorina citri; and why several areas of Texas have been invaded.

 U.S. Present: CA, FL, GA, LA, SC and TX

+TISI has a Citrus Greening and Asian Citrus Psyllid education program.
+We are providing educational workshops on symptom detection, psyllid trapping services, in-field citrus greening detection and molecular analyses of samples.
+PLEASE contact us for more information.
 Yellow "sticky card traps" are placed in citrus trees in residential or commercial properties, both the color and the pheromones on the trap attract the psyllids to it.
 If the Asian citrus psyllid is found on a tree the next step is to analyze the populations for Huanglongbing.
-Nursery trees and propagation source trees exposed to psyllids in an HLB-infected area must be considered as compromised, particularly since there is no reliable diagnostic method available to certify with certainty that they are disease-free.
-Success in citrus production will depend on internal grove management.

 Asian citrus psyllid populations in Florida have many generalist predators such as spiders, lacewings, hover flies and minute pirate bugs.
 Two lady beetles, Olla v-nigrum and Harmonia axyridis, are the most important predators of Asian citrus psyllid nymphal populations in Florida.
 They consume the nymph stage of the psyllid and interrupt the insect’s lifecycle altogether.
 Also there are two, tiny, wasp parasites of the nymphs that have been imported, investigated for safety to the environment, and released in Florida.
 Tamarixia radiata and Diaphorencyrtus aligarhensis both imported from Taiwan; with only T. radiata establishing.
 The wasp lays its eggs underneath the psyllid nymph where the larva feeds on and kills its host.
 The parasite then emerges as an adult.
 The 2 ladybird beetles and wasp parasitoids are natural means of maintaining the Asian citrus psyllid populations and preventing the insect vector from continuing the Citrus Greening Disease lifecycle.
 Thankfully, both adults and nymphs are also susceptible to insecticides.